-5. Primary / Secondary IDE connectors (Two 40-1 pin IDE)
+7. Primary / Secondary IDE Connectors (Two 40-1pin IDE)

 These connectors support the provided IDE hard disk ribbon cable.
 After connecting the single end to the board, connect the two plugs at the other end to your hard disk(s).
 If you install two hard disks, you must configure the second drive to Slave mode by setting its jumper accordingly.
-Please refer to the documentation of your hard disk for the jumper settings.
+Refer to the documentation of your hard disk for the jumper settings.
 BIOS now supports SCSI device or IDE CD-ROM bootup (see "HDD Sequence SCSI/IDE First" & "Boot Sequence" in the BIOS Features Setup of the BIOS SOFTWARE) (Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).

 TIP: You may configure two hard disks to be both Masters using one ribbon cable on the primary IDE connector and another ribbon cable on the secondary IDE connector.
-You may install up to four operating systems on each IDE drive and select the boot disk through "Boot Sequence" in the BIOS Features Setup.
+You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through BIOS Features Setup.

-6. IDE activity LED (2-pin IDELED)
+8. IDE Device Activity LED (2-pin IDELED)

-This connector supplies power to the cabinet's IDE activity LED.
+This connector supplies power to the cabinet's IDE device activity LED.
 Read and write activity by devices connected to the Primary or Secondary IDE connectors will cause the LED to light up.

-7. Chassis, CPU, & Power Supply Fan Connectors (3-pin CHA, CPU, PWR_FAN) These connectors support cooling fans of 500mAMP (6 Watts) or less.
+9. Chassis / CPU / Power Supply Fan Connectors (3-pin FAN)

+These connectors support cooling fans of 500mA (6W) or less.
 Orientate the fans so that the heat sink fins allow airflow to go across the onboard heat sink(s) instead of the expansion slots.
 Depending on the fan manufacturer, the wiring and plug may be different.
 The red wire should be positive, while the black should be ground.
 Connect the fan's plug to the board taking into consideration the polarity of the this connector.

 NOTE: The "Rotation" signal is to be used only by a specially designed fan with rotation signal.